devopsdays/devopsdays-web/content/events/2023-caceres/program.md

               </center>
               <div class="talk-details-hover">
                 <h5>Talk description</h5>
-                <p>Artificial intelligence is already acting as a copilot in our daily lives, by helping as a digital assistant or by providing personalized experiences.
-Despite progress in other areas, historically AI has stopped short of improving software development.
-For the first time in the history of software, GitHub Copilot distills the collective knowledge of the world’s developers into an editor extension that suggests code in real time.
-This makes the process of building great software easier and faster… but what about more secure?
-In this session, we’ll show how we can help developers to write more secure code by using GitHub Copilot.
-We will demo real-world use cases and will provide tips from our lessons learned when experimenting with the tool.</p>
+                <p>Artificial intelligence (AI) is already acting as a copilot in our daily lives, acting as a digital assistant or providing personalized experiences.
+Despite progress in many other areas, AI has historically stopped short of improving software development practices.
+Enter GitHub Copilot: the software industry's first artificial intelligence solution that distills the collective knowledge of the world's developers into an editor extension that suggests code in real time.
+ChatGPT then took the world by storm with its conversational capabilities and public reactions have been quite telling.

+This makes the process of building great software easier and faster, but what about more secure?
+In this session, we'll demonstrate how GitHub Copilot and ChatGPT can help developers write more secure code through real-world use cases.
+The audience will come away with tips and best practices from the lessons we learned from experimenting with the tools.</p>
                 <hr>
                 <h5>About the speaker</h5>
                 <p>Joseph Katsioloudes and his team at the GitHub Security Lab work at the forefront of Open Source Security that they shape every day through research and education.
 Joseph chose this career path because from a very young age, security was his own way to provide ethical and dedicated service to organisations and the society as a whole.
 He holds two engineering degrees, a Bachelors of Engineering in Computing from Imperial College London and a Masters in Cyber Security Engineering from the University of Warwick.